 My 2023 extended play "Among The Rust" will be releasing soon.

 Through the Western New York Musician's Alliance, I joined a songwriter group.
 Most meetings we critique and challenge each other's work.
 Sometimes we collaborate.
 The Good Neighbors albums have been an annual project.

 On March 26, 2021 an album where local Buffalo musician's covered each other's songs was released with the help of Music Is Art.
 My song "Siren of the snow" was covered by Devin Mullen.
 I covered Kerry Fey's song "Can't breathe".
 This album was a true pandemic project.
 We sent tracks and stems back and forth.
 Lent each other gear.
 Recorded songs in a variety of unusual locations.
 Then put all the pieces together into a fantastic album.

-What's coming up in 2022?
-Good Neighbors Vol. II will be out June 13th.
-My songwriter friends and I team up into pairs.
+What's new in 2022?
+Good Neighbors Vol. II was released on June 13th.
+My songwriter friends and I teamed up into pairs.
 Each pair worked together to write a new song.
 In April we tracked everything at GCR Audio in Buffalo, NY.
 Devin Mullen (from Anxious Kids Make Good People and Snow Cricket) and I wrote a tune called "Underdog".
 Josh English played drums for us in studio.
 A documentary was filmed during the entire ordeal.

 Other fun bits about me:

 * I have a career in Broadcast Engineering.
 Been keeping commercial Radio and T.V. stations on the air for over 12 years.
 Absolutely love what I do.

 * Total gear nut.
 Always tinkering with my home studio or repairing guitar amps.
 Browsing local music stores for hidden gems is a hobby.